DIVD-NL/web-csirt/_posts/20-6-2022-FD-SmarterTrack.md

 Description: Stored XSS in SmarterTools SmarterTrack.
 In smartertrack you can start a live chat to talk to a certain department.
 The problem with this is that you can change the value’s and execute an XSS when the operator opens the live chat.

-PoC
-Below the PoC curl request, starting a new chat containing the XSS;
+PoC: Below the PoC curl request, starting a new chat containing the XSS;
 The following POST parameters are vulnerable to the XSS:
 CustomFields[0][DefaultValue]
 CustomFields[1][DefaultValue]